 Example answer #2: Showing your passion for their product and your relevant experience

-Why it works: You've clearly researched the company, in fact, you've done one better by being an active user of the company's products.
-You've also outlined to the interviewer how your previous experience at companies in the same industry could apply to the role.
+Why it works: The candidate is an active user of the company's products, so the interviewer knows they'll onboard faster and have more insights on day one than other candidates.
+They've also outlined to the interviewer how their previous experience at companies in the same industry could apply to the role.

 Example answer #3: Drawing a personal connection with the company mission

 Why it works: Recruiters are always looking for candidates who are passionate about the company's values.
-Highlighting aspects of their culture that are important to you shows you've done the research.
-It's also a great sign when you've worked at a competitor as it implies you understand the problems they face and have skills that could contribute to their mission.
+It's also a great sign when a candidate has worked at a competitor as it implies they understand the problems the company is facing and have skills that could contribute to their mission.
 It's best to use this approach when you have a personal connection to the company and its values.

 Example answer #4: Emphasizing what attracted you to the role